ejwillemse/BAN313/chapter2.md

 2. Scheduling the work to be conducted in the facility, including the purchase and delivery of materials.
 3. Setting up and delivering production orders to clients.

-We are responsible for production planning at luxary yachts manufacturing company.
+We are responsible for production planning at luxury yachts manufacturing company.
-Given the uniques of our products, our production operates on the produce-to-order prinicple, whereby manufacturing only starts once an order has been placed for a yacht.
+Given the uniques of our products, our production operates on the produce-to-order principle, whereby manufacturing only starts once an order has been placed for a yacht.
-Clients are also in full control of the yacht specifications, and can decide on the size of the yacht, its interior and a bunch of other custimisations.
+Clients are also in full control of the yacht specifications, and can decide on the size of the yacht, its interior and a bunch of other customisations.
 As a result, each order is unique and has its own materials and manufacturing requirements.
 To manufacture the different yachts, we have a general purpose yacht-building facility, allowing us to build any type of yacht.
 The only-limitation that we have is that we can only manufacture one yacht at a time.